 Proximity variables including roads, agriculture, and developed land were created using the Euclidian distance tool in ArcGIS where high proximity to these variables was seen as a positive influence on Phragmites.
 Proximity to roads data was created by selecting all primary and secondary road classifications within the Great Lakes Basin on both the U.S. and Canadian side.
 The variables proximity to developed land and proximity to agriculture were found using LULC classifications as defined by NOAA C-CAP in the U.S. and Natural Resources Canada for the Canadian portion of the Basin.

-To import the variables into Maxent, it was necessary to regrid each dataset to a common basemap and cell size, and output each as an ASCII map file, to be read in as a separate environmental layer.
+To import the variables into Maxent, it was necessary to re-grid each dataset to a common basemap and cell size, and output each as an ASCII map file, to be read in as a separate environmental layer.
 This was performed using the Python (v2.7) programming language, utilizing the arcpy module.

 IV.
 Results & Discussion